 States, the Institute for International Education, and the

 United States Antarctic Program.
-Woodard was voted Best
+Woodard was named one of "

-Woodard is a member of the Sea Space Symposium, and a
+Woodard is a member of the Cosmos Club and the Sea Space

-trustee of the Bigelow Laboratory for Ocean Sciences.
+Symposium, and is a trustee of the Bigelow Laboratory for

 He lives in Midcoast Maine with his wife, Sarah Skillin

 He has center-justifed this page because Sitebuilder is otherwise incapable of